tjknoth/cse130-web/links.md

 ## Text

 There is **no text** for CSE 130.
-We will be using the lecture notes, and other course materials such as aticles, web sites, tutorials, etc. will be made available on this site as appropriate.
+We will be using the lecture notes, and other course materials such as articles, web sites, tutorials, etc. will be made available on this site as appropriate.